1.5. Summary¶

 Introduction to Objective Caml, chapters 1 and 2, a freely available textbook that is recommended for this course

-OCaml from the Very Beginning, chapter 1, a relatively inexpensive PDF textbook that is very gentle and recommended for this course
+OCaml from the Very Beginning, chapter 1, a textbook that is very gentle and recommended for this course.
+The PDF and HTML formats of the book are free of charge.

 A guided tour [of OCaml]: chapter 1 of Real World OCaml, a book written by some Cornellians that some students might enjoy reading